Paint your Email Campaigns with Some Instagram Love

 It’s high time that marketers realize the potential of Instagram in Email Marketing.
 Instagram delivers 120x more customer engagement than Twitter & 58x more customer engagement per follower than Facebook.

 Instagram, in the recent times is one of the fastest growing social network.
-In December 2015, the social network proudly announced a milestone of 400 million active users each month.
+As of June 2018, the social network reached 1 billion monthly active users, up from 800 million in September 2017.

-How brands use Instagram to supercharge their Email campaigns
+Let’s learn how brands use Instagram to supercharge their Email campaigns.

 1. Host a Contest